tsolucio/coreBOSBlog/pages/01.blog/salesforce/item.md

  !
 Comparison

-As you can see, what I find fundamental and important is probably not what you were expecting when you started reading the article, but I did prepare a more detailed comparison that I will share next.
+As you can see, what I find fundamental and important is probably not what you were expecting when you started reading the article.
+At this point, we all do to many things, it doesn't matter if you choose Salesforce, [put your favorite software here], or coreBOS, they all have more functionality than you are going to use or need.
+What is important is how flexible the software is to adapt to YOUR needs, what it can do for YOU.

+Anyway, I did prepare a more detailed comparison that I will share next.
 Be warned, this is a **very** opinionated comparison basedon [this feature list from Salesforce](./salesforce-only-in-lightning-features.pdf).

 | Salesforce Feature | State in coreBOS |
 | ------------------ | ---------------- |